Skip to content

 extraStricter filtering with additional alerts.

-aggressiveMost conservative — rejects anything with a known structural concern.
+aggressiveMost conservative; rejects anything with a known structural concern.

 Filter typeWhat it does

-lipinski_filterLipinski’s Rule of Five — set max_mw, max_logp, max_hbd, max_hba.
+lipinski_filterLipinski's Rule of Five: set max_mw, max_logp, max_hbd, max_hba.
 Optional allow_single_violation.

-rdkit_descriptor_filterRDKit descriptor ranges — mol_wt, mol_logp, tpsa, num_h_donors, num_h_acceptors, num_rotatable_bonds, num_heteroatoms, num_aromatic_rings, num_rings, fraction_csp3.
-Each accepts {min, max}.
+rdkit_descriptor_filterMin/max ranges on RDKit descriptors (mol_wt, mol_logp, tpsa, num_h_donors, num_h_acceptors, num_rotatable_bonds, num_heteroatoms, num_aromatic_rings, num_rings, fraction_csp3).
+Each accepts {min, max}; omitted descriptors are unconstrained.

 smarts_custom_filterReject molecules matching any of the provided SMARTS patterns.